 - 1 cup cold water

-- Close the lid, set valve to Sealing and press Pressure Cook on High or Manual button for 7 minutes.
+- Into the Instant Pot, add water, place trivet and whole spaghetti squash on top.
+Close the lid, set valve to Sealing and press Pressure Cook on High or Manual for 15 minutes.

-- Squash will be hot, so remove with oven mitts and let cool until safe to handle.
+- After, wait 10 minutes and then release remaining pressure.
+Squash will be hot, so remove by holding onto a trivet handles or with oven mitts, and let cool until safe to handle.

-- Using a fork, remove strands of squash into a bowl.
+- Cut squash crosswise for longer noodles and lengthwise for shorter strands.
+Using a tablespoon, scoop out seeds.
+Then using a fork, remove strands of squash into a bowl.

-- Make sure squash you choose fits into your pressure cooker.
-I used 3 lbs and it fit tightly my 6 quart Instant Pot.
+- Size of squash: I used 3 lb squash and it fit tightly in my 6 quart Instant Pot.